Property & Environmental Damage Attorneys

 Drilling for oil and gas can be a messy business.
 Heavy equipment can damage roads and fields.
 Earth moving equipment can clog creeks and block drainage.
 Leaking tanks can pollute ponds and creeks.
 Intentionally or otherwise abandoned equipment can litter your land.

-For these reasons, property damage and conservation issues, including explicit assignment of the responsibility to clean up, should be addressed in new oil and gas leases and many existing leases should have land protection clauses included within them.
+Property damage and conservation issues, including explicit assignment of the responsibility to clean up, should be addressed in new oil and gas leases and many existing leases should have land protection clauses included within them.

 If an oil and gas company produces a nearby well too quickly, it can damage reserves under your property.
 Oil and gas operators have a duty under Texas law not to produce wells at such a high rate that the methods of production cause damage to nearby reserves.
 Such damage may constitute negligence on the part of the operator, making them potentially liable for money and punitive damages.
 For example, hydraulic fracturing now commonly used to extract gas from "tight" reservoirs like the Barnett Shale carry a danger that the fracture will propagate too far and enter into another formation.
 Adjacent formations may be water-bearing and could result in the well having to be abandoned.